reissgo/money-simulation/README.md

 ## Installation

-Assuming that you already have python and matplotlib installed then simply place *.py in a directory of your choice and execute "python money.py"
+Assuming that you already have python and matplotlib installed then simply place *.py in a directory of your choice.

 ## Requirements